ANNIEsoft/ToolAnalysis/UserTools/PMTWaveformSim/README.md

 PMTParameterFile configfiles/PMTWaveformSim/PMTWaveformLognormFit.csv # file containing the fit parameters and triangular Cholesky decomposed covariance matrix
-Prewindow 10 # number of clock ticks before the MC hit time to begin sampling the fit function ReadoutWindow 35 # number of clock ticks around the MC hit time over which waveforms are sampled T0Offset 0 # A timing offset (in clock ticks) that can be used to align the pulse start time MakeDebugFile 0 # Produce a root file containing all the simulated waveforms
+Prewindow 10 # number of clock ticks before the MC hit time to begin sampling the fit function ReadoutWindow 35 # number of clock ticks around the MC hit time over which waveforms are sampled T0Offset 0 # A timing offset (in clock ticks) that can be used to align the pulse start time (can be positive or negative) MakeDebugFile 0 # Produce a root file containing all the simulated waveforms
 ```